hannahchan/Scaffold.Service/Scaffold/Docs/Architecture.md

 ## Event Bus

 To facilitate Component-to-Component communication and to keep Components decoupled from each other, Scaffold uses an in-process Event Bus which has been implemented with the help of the [MediatR](https://github.com/jbogard/MediatR) library.
+Instead of taking direct dependencies on each other, Components instead take a dependency on shared [message formats](../Sources/Scaffold.Application/Common/Messaging).

 ## Components